What Is Viniyoga?

 As in all areas of our life, the wheel keeps turning, and my teachers Ranju Roy and Dave Charlton of Sadhana Mala invited me to deliver their ‘Art of Viniyoga’ course which I teach in St Davids Wellbeing.
 It is a 7-day course run over 4 weekends and is open to yoga students and teachers from other traditions who are interested in finding out more about this wonderful approach.

-Add a Private Yoga Class for up to 4 people or a One-To-One Class to your stay from just £50.
+Add a Private Yoga Class for up to 4 people or a One-To-One Class to your stay.
 To enquire about booking, please call 01437 772755 and ask for our Concierge team.